jross9/FPGA-Samples/Testbench/020_HelloWorld2/README.md

 testb.v:12: $finish called at 100 (1s)
 ```

-This shows how the always block only occurs when clk has turned to 1 -- in fact on the posive edge of the signal.
+This shows how the always block only occurs when clk has turned to 1 -- in fact on the positive edge of the signal.